yshen888/futures-arb/README.md

-# ⚡ crypto futures arbitrage scanner
+# ⚡ crypto arbitrage scanner

 real-time crypto futures arbitrage scanner, built in go and plain javascript. connect to multiple exchanges right at the websocket layer. shows live price gaps and where the spread hides.